backend-development/backend-development-textbook/source/rails_authentication.md

 There are some Rails convention around this:

-* the current user should be accessible via a helper method `current_user`,
+* the current user should be accessible in controllers and views via a helper method `current_user`,
 * login in and login out is seen as "creating a session" and "deleting a session" and handled by restful routes,
-* there is a session controller and some views, but no model!
+* there is a session controller and some views, but no session model!

 ### Routes